Hive-Systems/pyfair/docs/getting_started.rst

 Overview
 --------

-If you are already familiar with FAIR, please skip to "Usage". <TODO LINK>
+If you are already familiar with FAIR, please skip to `Getting Started With pyfair`_.

-`Factor Analysis for Information Risk ("FAIR")
+`Factor Analysis for Information Risk (FAIR)
 <https://en.wikipedia.org/wiki/Factor_analysis_of_information_risk>`_
 is a methodology for analyzing cybersecurity risk.
 In a general sense, it works by breaking risk into its individual components.
 These components can